atsign-foundation/at_c/packages/atclient/README.md

 ## Building Source

-To build the source code you will need to have [CMake](https://cmake.org/) installed and a generator like [Ninja](https://ninja-build.org/) or [Unix Makefiles](https://cmake.org/cmake/help/latest/generator/Unix%20Makefiles.html) (which is installed by default on most Linux distros).
+To build the source code you will need to have [CMake](https://cmake.org/) installed like [Unix Makefiles](https://cmake.org/cmake/help/latest/generator/Unix%20Makefiles.html) (which is installed by default on most Linux distros).

 ### Installing on Linux/MacOS